by Tracy Kaler

 In 1994, Allied Partners purchased the building for $5.5 million, restoring much of the lost architectural detail since the interior had been covered in plywood and painted black.

 Fast forward to 1998, Roundabout Theatre used the space as a temporary home for the musical Cabaret, as a result of a construction hoist collapse on W. 43rd Street.
 Roundabout purchased the building from Allied for $22.5 million in 2003, and Cabaret played through 2004.
+Since then, popular Broadway productions such as A Streetcar Named Desire, Sunday in the Park with George, Pal Joey, and Sondheim on Sondheim have played in the theatre.

 In 2012, 54 Below –– a dinner theatre and cabaret –– opened in the basement space below the original nightclub.
 Broadway veterans such as Patti LuPone, Brian d'Arcy James, Sherie Rene Scott, and Ben Vereen have performed at 54 Below.
 In addition to nightly dinner and performances, the club also serves pre-theater dinner Tuesdays, Fridays and Saturdays with a live jazz quartet.